 The "snake team".
 From left to right: Jens Puschof, Yorick Post, Joep Beumer

 Even though the snake venom gland organoids were proven to be functional, the researchers wanted to characterize the organoids further.
 Therefore, single-cell RNA sequencing was applied.

 The researchers used SORT-seq, our plated-based single-cell RNA sequencing method.
-The choice for SORT-seq was an easy one, Dr. Post explains.
+The choice for SORT-seq was an easy one, Post explains.

 The lab already had experience with single-cell sequencing on common species, such as human and mouse.
 But there is an issue with working with exotic species: there is not always a genome or transcriptome available.
-Dr. Post explains how it was solved.
+Post explains how it was solved.

 The study was published in Cell in January 2020 and received a lot of international attention.
 For example, Freek Vonk and Hans Clevers joined the Dutch TV program "De Wereld Draait Door" for an interview (in Dutch), which can be viewed here.